LoyolaChicagoBooks/introcs-csharp/rst/stringmethods2.rst

 Count Repetitions in a String Exercise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Write a program :file:`TestCountRep.cs`, with a Main testing method,
+Write a program :file:`test_count_rep.cs`, with a Main testing method,
 that tests a function with the following heading::

   // Return the number of separate repetitions of target in s.